Chicago – New York Electric Air Line Railroad: Proposal

 Alexander C. Miller (1852–1918) had been the chief dispatcher of the Chicago, Burlington and Quincy Railroad before founding the Aurora Trust and Savings Bank in his home town of Aurora, Illinois (served by the Aurora, Elgin & Chicago Railway) and establishing the Miller Train Control Corporation to market his invention of a railroad signalling block system.

-In July 1906, he took out advertisements in Chicago newspapers for the Chicago–New York Electric Air Line Railroad Company, offering 20,000 $100 shares in this firm (the unit shares were later reduced to $25).
+In July 1906, he took out advertisements in Chicago newspapers for the Chicago–New York Electric Air Line Railroad Company, offering 20,000 $100 (Note: equivalent to $ in adjusted for inflation) shares in this firm (the unit shares were later reduced to $25).
 The company avoided raising funds through bonds or the money market, and relied entirely on selling shares.
-This was important later -there was to be no need to pay interest on capital.
-The form of the name -Chicago before New York- demonstrated the focus of the initial advertising campaign.
+This was important later — there was to be no need to pay interest on capital.
+The form of the name — Chicago before New York — demonstrated the focus of the initial advertising campaign.

 The proposed physical characteristics of the project were impressive, and far ahead of contemporary practice: Quadruple track (later reduced to double) on a 100 ft right of way, grades not exceeding 1%, no grade crossings, and a straight-line route which, at 742 mi, would be 150 mi shorter than other routes.
 Further, it was promised that there would be no curves requiring speeds below 90 mph.
 Trains would run at an average 100 mph, and complete the journey between Chicago and New York in 10 hours at a flat fare of $10.
-The motive power was to be electric locomotives powered by a third rail -there were no working prototypes of these yet.
+(Note: equivalent to $ in adjusted for inflation) The motive power was to be electric locomotives powered by a third rail -there were no working prototypes of these yet.

 At the time the two fastest steam-hauled trains between New York and Chicago, the New York Central Railroad's 20th Century Limited and the Pennsylvania Railroad's Pennsylvania Special (forerunner of the more famous Broadway Limited), each required twenty hours to make the journey.

 Part of the proposal was that the main line would avoid towns and cities on the way, but that these would be provided with feeder spurs or branches.
 Mentioned were Toledo, Cleveland and Pittsburgh (although the branch to the last named would have been lengthy).